-- A list of everyone who attends a recruitment event must be turned in to the Student Development Office within one business day of the conclusion of the event.
-Failure to do so may result in immediate loss of a recruitment event at the discretion of the director of Student Life and the Interfraternity Council advisor.
+- A list of everyone who attends a Recruitment event must be turned in to the Student Life Office within one business day of the conclusion of the event.
+Failure to do so may result in immediate loss of a Recruitment event at the discretion of the director of Student Life and the Interfraternity Council advisor.

 - There is to be no inappropriate persuasion of any form from active to rushee or vice versa, including the promise of a bid, express or implied.
 Members of Greek Life may not pressure anyone to join a specific organization by means of threats, coercion or exceptional inducements.

 - The Silent Period begins when the bids are extended.
 During this time, no sorority or fraternity members, alumni, parents of Greeks or inactive members of Greek organizations may talk to the rushees regarding any aspect of Greek Life.
 Panhellenic or IFC representatives are the only sorority or fraternity members that can respond to specific questions about the organization.
 These representatives are not to persuade individuals, but only to answer questions.
 Continuation of normal interaction between members and nonmembers will be allowed, but active-initiated social interaction will not be allowed.
 The Silent Period ends on the final day that bids are due.

 - In order to receive a bid, an individual must be a currently enrolled full-time Hope student with at least a cumulative 2.0 GPA.
 He or she also must be in the process of completing 24 Hope credit hours.

 - No bids will be held to a later date and no honorary memberships may be given.

 - Any violation of the above policies will result in judicial consequences.